texfaq/texfaq.github.io/FAQ-minxampl.md

 restores the last thing removed).
-Don't forget to hack out any unnecessary packages, but mostly, the difficulty is choosing what to hack out of the body of the document; this is the mirror of the problem above, in the ''building up'' route.
+Don't forget to hack out any unnecessary packages, but mostly, the difficulty is choosing what to hack out of the body of the document; this is the mirror of the problem above, in the "building up" route.

 If you've added a package (or more than one), add `\listfiles` to the preamble too: that way, LaTeX will produce a list of the packages you've used and their version numbers.
 This information may be useful evidence for people trying to help you.

-The process of ''building up'', and to some extent that of ''hacking down'', can be helped by stuff available on CTAN:
+The process of "building up", and to some extent that of "hacking down", can be helped by stuff available on CTAN:

 -  the [`minimal`](https://ctan.org/pkg/minimal) class (part of the LaTeX distribution)